 A

 Many sexual assault survivors are concerned about being required to answer invasive personal questions, particularly questions about their sex life.
-The law protects the privacy of victims of sexual assault by prohibiting questions about the victim’s sexual activity with the accused or anyone else if the purpose of these questions is to show that the victim should not be believed or that the victim is more likely to have consented to sexual activity with the accused.
+The law protects the privacy of victims of sexual assault by prohibiting certain questions.
+Evidence of any sexual activity, other than the assault itself, can only be admitted if it is:

-In deciding whether to allow evidence of previous sexual activities judges must consider a number of things including…
+In deciding whether to allow evidence of previous sexual activities, judges must consider a number of things including:

 Q